 In order to meet the requirements for successful submission of PRO data, participating hospitals must meet the minimum case requirements for eligible procedures in the table below for each performance year in order to fulfill the successful data collection criteria set forth in the CJR final rule.

-Minimum Case Requirements for Eligible Procedures in each Performacne Year (PY) for Successful Data Collection
+Minimum Case Requirements for Eligible Procedures in each Performance Year (PY) for Successful Data Collection

 Cost-Benefit Analysis of PRO Data Submission

 Obviously, the process of collecting and submitting the PRO data has a cost that must be assessed against its benefits.
-Costs of collecting this data by the hospital and its orthopedic practices is estimated at $65,000 per year, with outsourced solutions often being somewhat more cost-effective.
+Costs of collecting this data by the hospital and its orthopedic practices are estimated around $65,000 per year, with outsourced solutions often being somewhat more cost-effective.
 For hospitals whose additional surplus would exceed these amounts, submission of the PRO data would be cost-effective.

 While not all CJR hospitals may gain an initial financial advantage from PRO data submission, certain hospitals may find that it increases their quality score sufficiently to place them into a lower CMS discount category.
 In particular, hospitals in the “Below Acceptable” may be able to move to the “Acceptable” category and receive any surplus funds that they’ve generated.
 A quick analysis of the CMS reconciliation report can identify these potential opportunities.